- LCCM regulations for OU validated awards

 Third Party Rights

 *For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).The OfS is the new independent regulator for higher education in England and all higher education providers need to register with the OfS for their students to be eligible for student support in the 2019-20 academic year.
 The OfS will start publishing providers on its Register from July 2018.
-We have made an application to register and expect a decision by April 2019.
+We have made an application to register and expect a decision by the end of April 2019.
 Should this timescale change we will provide an update via our website.
 No provider will be able to confirm whether student support is available until it has a decision from the OfS.
 Visit www.officeforstudents.org.uk for more information

 Only applies to CMT:

 **For students to be eligible for funding from Student Finance England, they must be studying on an eligible course at a provider registered with the Office for Students (OfS).The OfS is the new independent regulator for higher education in England and all higher education providers need to register with the OfS for their students to be eligible for student support in the 2019-20 academic year.
 The OfS will start publishing providers on its Register from July 2018.
-We have made an application to register and expect a decision by April 2019.
+We have made an application to register and expect a decision by the end of April 2019.
 Should this timescale change we will provide an update via our website.
 No provider will be able to confirm whether student support is available until it has a decision from the OfS.
 Visit www.officeforstudents.org.uk for more information

 Please fill in the following form and we will contact you as soon as possible.
 Alternatively, you can call us on 0203 535 1080 to discuss your enquiry further.